zawadzkim/pySWAP/docs/docs/index.md

 # Introduction

+Welcome to the documentation of pySWAP.
+Vast majority of the content here related to the model variables comes from the template files of the original input files made by SWAP developers ([can be previewed here](wiki/input-files/1-input-files.md)), user manual (Kroes et al, 2017) and other documents shipped witht he software through SWAP website ([link to the model website](https://www.swap.alterra.nl/)).

 ## What is pySWAP?

-pySWAP is a Python wrapper (not Python implementation) for the SWAP hydrological model developed at Wageningen University and Research ([link to the model website](https://www.swap.alterra.nl/)).
+pySWAP is a Python wrapper (not Python implementation) for the SWAP hydrological model developed at Wageningen University and Research.
 It simplifies the creation of input files, execution of the SWAP model, and analysis and visualization of results.
 Users can set up and document their models in Jupyter notebooks, enhancing transparency, collaboration, and facilitating community-supported debugging.

 !!! warning